Is LulaRoe a Pyramid Scheme and a scam? This is what they have been accused of by some.

 This isn’t always the case, I’ve certainly seen some relatively well priced products in MLM’s, but it’s just a common occurrence.

-The consultant in the video above claimed she was emailing 100 individuals a week about LulaRoe, but could only manage to scrape 2 events per MONTH from that effort.
+One consultant, (who originally posted on YouTube and has since removed the video) claimed she was emailing 100 individuals a week about LulaRoe, but could only manage to scrape 2 events per MONTH from that effort.

 She is one of many ex-consultants sharing their story on YouTube.